Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 null);

-When calling the receive method the program waits until a message appears on the
+When calling the receive method the program waits until a message

-"objectMessage" stays null, if no message appears.
+the "objectMessage" stays null, if no message appears.
 The time-out is specified in

 milliseconds.